someobserver/recurgence/README.md

 ## Welcome, Observer!

-In one form or another, every system eventually discovers the same secret: **simple rules birth boundless potential.**
+This repository studies **Pattern Recognition** and **Complexity Science**.
+In one form or another, every system eventually recognizes the same pattern:

+$$
+\text{simple rules} = \text{boundless potential}
+$$

 Two binary states — `0` and `1` — bootstrap infinite digital complexity.
-The I Ching, Bach fugues, and Conway's Game of Life all generate boundless emergence from the simplest of rules.
-Four DNA base atoms encode themselves into a cascade of recursive protein expression capable of understanding this sentence right now.
+From the I Ching, to Bach fugues, to Conway's Game of Life, the simplest of constraints generate emergent potential.

+Just think: four DNA base atoms encoded themselves into a cascade of recursive protein expression who's capable of understanding this sentence.

 Reality itself operates on a set of simple, thermodynamic principles that compound themselves into extraordinary informational complexity.